Frequently Asked Questions

 The above should not be construed as tax advice and everyone’s circumstances are different.
 You should verify any tax information from HMRC or a qualified tax adviser.

-It’s always in the developers own financial interest to complete on time, but there is also a longstop date in place to protect the client’s best interest should any delays occur.
+It’s always in the developers own financial interest to complete on time, but there is often a longstop date in place to protect the client’s best interest should any delays occur.
 It is expected that buyers conduct their own research into the background of the developer and their track record.

 Investors are provided with construction updates and images of the build progress are supplied in regular intervals.